Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 ALUMNI

 The America 250 Student and Alumni Lecture Series convenes TFAS alumni and current students for lectures and networking receptions on the ideas behind the American Founding.
-The program kicks off with a talk by Brad Birzer, Hillsdale professor and author, drawing from his latest book, "The Declaration of Independence: 1776 and All That."
+The program kicked off this spring with a talk by Brad Birzer, Hillsdale professor and author, drawing from his latest book, "The Declaration of Independence: A Radical Experiment in Liberty."

 Alumni Reading Groups